1974 UCI Track Cycling World Championships

 The 1974 UCI Track Cycling World Championships were the World Championship for track cycling.
 They took place between 14–20 August 1974 on a temporary wooden velodrome at the Université de Montréal in Montreal, Quebec, Canada.
 It was the first time in the event’s 75-year history that it was held outside of Europe.
 Eleven events were contested, 9 for men (3 for professionals, 6 for amateurs) and 2 for women.

+In the same period, the 1974 UCI Road World Championships were also organized in Montréal.